phlenoir/influxdb-sampledata/README.md

 You must have InfluxDB and Kapacitor up and running, listening to the appropriate ports used by the tests.

 Note that most of the tests use the Kapacitor binaries to communicate with the Kapacitor server and so they must be locally accessible.
-InfluxDB commands are passed through http/REST protocol and needs curl.
+InfluxDB commands are passed through http/REST protocol and need curl.

 I recommend you to use Grafana + influxdb-internals dashboard (available on Grafana download site) to follow InfluxDB activity while running the tests.